'Tears Of The Kingdom' Twitter Reactions Hint At A 'Legend Of Zelda' Game For The Ages

 Not to be left behind by gaming publications, Twitter, unsurprisingly, had a lot to say about Tears of the Kingdom.
 Some have been anxiously waiting to get their hands on it.
 Others are already predicting that it’s going to win all the awards.
 Meanwhile, other gamers are already having their own brand of chaotic fun with the game, as true gamers do.

 One of the sentiments that has been echoed over and over again, however, is the enormity of Tears of the Kingdoms’ scale.
 One Twitter user, who got early access to the game, says they’ve clocked in 60 hours but isn’t even close to fo finishing half of it.
-If you’re planning to buy it, you’ll definitely be occupied for what could possibly be the rest of the year.
+If you’re planning to buy it, you’ll definitely be occupied for not just May 2023, but what could possibly be the rest of the year.

 Here are some of our favourite reactions to Tears of the Kingdom.